Clinical Trials

 All study participants receive two exposure treatments in virtual reality.
 The perceived anxiety is recorded by a questionnaire before and after the therapy.
 In addition, a follow-up examination is carried out after 6 months.

-Further information can be found on the page of the corresponding third-party funded project.
+Further information can be found on the page of the corresponding grant-funded project.

 Treatment of major depressive disorders with bilateral theta-burst stimulation (TBS-D)